alasca-association/tarook/docs/user/guide/quick-start.rst

          If you want to do so, you also need to create the ``ch-k8s-lbaas.shared_secret`` secret.

-      - Check for
+      - Check
         :ref:`configuration-options.yk8s.terraform`
-        that can be set, you need to change some of them to fit to your OpenStack cluster, e.g.
+        for options that can be set, you need to change some of them to fit to your OpenStack cluster, e.g.
         the flavors, images, ... of the gateway, master and worker nodes.